How to Spend 3 Days in Madrid: The Best Things To Do

 Palacio de Cristal

 The crystal palace is a gorgeous, transparent structure sitting by a lake.
-It also functions as a museum.
-There are different displays archeological finds and art throughout the year.
+One of the most popular places within Retiro Park, it also functions as a museum.
+There are different exhibitions and installations from around the world throughout the year.

 Lago del Retiro

-This iconic lake is right in the middle of the park.
+This man-made lake is right in the middle of the park.
 Its image is what people normally associate with El Retiro.
-Here, you can rent a boat and go for a ride for about 30 minutes.
+The lake was created in the 17th century and has long been the go-to place in the city for respite, whether by rowing on the pedal boats or sitting on the grass by the shade.
+You can rent a boat and go for a ride for about 30 minutes.
 They allow 1-4 people per boat.
 It is so much fun!
 A boat ride costs 4 EUR.

 La Rosaleda